Windscribe has a minimum amount of $2 when building a custom plan.

 Transparent, community-driven VPN reviews & tools.

-Our VPN Chart is an open project and we want every VPN on it.
-To make this possible, we encourage everybody to:
+Our VPN Chart is open source and we want every VPN on it.
+To make this possible, we encourage individuals (or even VPN companies) to:

 The chart is in a CSV format.
-It's recommended to copy/paste the header row and go through each column to fill in necessary data for a new VPN.
+It's recommended to copy/paste the header row and go through each column to fill in the necessary data.
 For new VPNs, mark all the Techlore scoring as "Unreviewed" and leave all speed data blank.
 For other sections, feel free to refer to other VPNs for help.
 If you don't know what something means, just leave it blank!
-You can submit just a single data piece if you wanted--this is a community project.
+You can submit just a single data point if you wanted--this is a community project.
 The chart will improve with time to be more intuitive and easier to use.
 We thank our early contributors in dealing with its limitations.

 We are addressing this issue with a world-wide VPN speed team.
 This will: